Dhanunjay36/Healthcare-Appointment-Booking/README.md

 ### 4️⃣ State Management
 - **Challenge**: Sharing state like user info and appointments across components
 - **Solution**: Used **React Context API** and **localStorage** for session persistence

+---
+## 📌 Improvements with More Time

+- 🗓️ Calendar view for doctors
+- 📧 Email & SMS notifications
+- 💳 Payment gateway integration (e.g., Stripe)
+- 📊 Admin dashboard with analytics
+- 🔍 Doctor search/filter by specialization and rating
+- 🌐 Multi-language support